reinacchi/quick_mouse/README.md

 # How to Use

-There are two modes available which each mode represents and behave differently. `Normal Mode` allows your keyboard to move the mouse around while `Insert Mode` allows you to type regularly like a normal keyboard.
+There are two modes available which each mode will represents a different control.
+See below for more:

 ## Controls

 ## Mode

-- `Pause` - Enter `Normal` mode.
-You are able to move the cursor around
+- `Pause` - Switch between modes.
+Each mode behaves to control the cursor and other to acts like a regular keyboard.
-- `Insert` - Enter `Insert` mode.
-You are able to use your keyboard regularly.

 ### Cursor